raystack/dagger/docs/guides/monitoring.md

 This section gives an overview of the important panels/titles in the dagger [dashboard](update-link).
 Find more about all the panels here [link to SLI].

-#### Health

-This consists of only a single Panel called the Health Panel which shows the uptime of a Dagger.
-Running Dagger is Green, Restarting is Red, and Stopped is Gray.

 #### Overview

 It shows the basic status of a Dagger which is kind of self-explanatory like running since, number of restarts, downtime etc.